Dinoosauro/pdf-pointer/README.md

 - Google Fonts: to download the fonts used for the text, no data is shared with Google
 - JSDelivr/GitHub/CloudFlare: download libraries that make the software work
 - GitHub Pages: hosting of pdf-pointer
+- YouTube: only if you enable YouTube videos as a background from Settings